cdklabs/aws-cdk-notices/README.md

   the notices from the website.
 * The reserved word `framework`.
 This will match against the `@aws-cdk/core`, in case of v1 or `aws-cdk-lib` in case of v2.
-* The reserved work 'bootstrap'.
+* The reserved word 'bootstrap'.
 This will match against the bootstrap stack version in each environment `cdk deploy` runs against.
 These will only be displayed when running `cdk deploy`.

 [semver]: https://www.npmjs.com/package/semver